giantswarm/docs/swarmdocs/content/guides/your-first-application/index.md

 +++
-title = "Your first application — in your language" description = "Learn to create your first real Giant Swarm application, using your own Docker container and connecting multiple components." date = "2015-02-02" type = "page" weight = 30
+title = "Your first application — in your language" description = "Your first real Giant Swarm application, using your own Docker container and connecting multiple components." date = "2015-02-02" type = "page" weight = 30